-In this feature, we’ll be answering all the most common questions about lamination in print including, what is lamination?
+In this guide, we’ll be answering all the most common questions about lamination in print including, what is lamination?
 What’s the difference between lamination types?
 And what benefits does lamination offer?
+If you read through, you can make sure you choose the right choice making sure you have success with your print!

 What is Lamination in Printing?